-“A group of seven inspectors representing the Treasury and Customs Office in Łódź visited the Open Dialog Foundation’s domicile today.
+“A group of seven inspectors representing the Treasury and Customs Office in Łódź visited the Open Dialogue Foundation’s domicile today.
 The tax ledgers and documents for 2014-2016 were retained for further investigation” – announced Onet on Monday, 7 August.
 The website also quoted an opinion of Bartosz Kramek, Head of the Foundation Board, to whom such inspection was just part of a bigger campaign targeted against those NGOs which were critical towards the government.

 The Ministry of Foreign Affairs’ inspection was aimed at investigating the Foundation’s records such as e.g. statement on taxable income, documents and contracts related to economic events in 2014-2016, bank account statements and cash reports.
 Agnieszka Pawlak, a press spokesperson representing the Chamber of Tax Administration in Łódź, did not offer too much explanation: – This inspection had to be carried out by us, as a tax authority, upon request of the Ministry of Foreign Affairs.
 All details of such inspection, its scope, nature and duration are state treasury secrets.